surniaulula/wpsso/readme.txt

 = 15.3.1-dev.2 =

-(TBD) Added an informational notice when a background task is running.
+(2023/02/15) Added an informational notice when a background task is running.
+Fixed multi input and textarea fields to always show if they have a value (even if the previous field is empty).

 = 15.3.0 =